-If the Grand List in a town did not reflect fair market value, then the town would be sending more, or less, tax revenue than its fair share to the statewide Education Fund.
-Since towns don't reappraise every year, and real estate markets are constantly changing, a correction factor, or "Common Level of Appraisal," was developed to equalize what is paid in education property taxes across towns.
+If the Grand List in a town did not reflect fair market value, then the town would be sending more than, or less than, its fair share of tax revenue to the statewide Education Fund.
+Since towns don't reappraise every year and real estate markets are constantly changing, a correction factor, or "Common Level of Appraisal," was developed to equalize what is paid in education property taxes across towns.

-The Common Level of Appraisal (CLA) for every Vermont town is the primary result of the equalization study performed by the Department of Taxes every year.
+The Common Level of Appraisal (CLA) for every Vermont town is the primary result of the equalization study performed by the Vermont Department of Taxes every year.